 - Deploy Anthos for high performance and private, containerized application deployments.

-If internet access is provided through VMware Engine and enabled for the region, Private Google Access and internet access will use the internet gateway.
+- If internet access is provided through VMware Engine and enabled for the region, Private Google Access and internet access use the internet gateway.

 Option 1: Private Google Access with internet access provided by VMware Engine